stephenmg12/yapeal/lib/Yapeal/docs/WhyYaml.md

 ### 'xml' Pluses ###

 There is of course good old XML which is very good at complex structures and easily parse by software.
-There is a [XML standard] as well.
+There is a [XML standard][2] as well.
 Some people like me find it relatively easy to understand and work with.
 There is some enforcement of what is allowed in tags and values.
-You can have some validation with [XSD schema] files which can be used to increase the enforcement of keys and values and are themselves also XML.
+You can have some validation with [XSD schema][3] files which can be used to increase the enforcement of keys and values and are themselves also XML.
 There are ways to add documentation (metadata) to XML files to help someone that is making changes to settings in them manually.